TNI-UMCU/SELMA/README.md

 ﻿# SELMA
 Trial-ready **S**mall Vess**el** MRI **Ma**rkers -- version 2.0-beta5

-This version was used to harmonize the analysis of the 2D-PC data of the perforating arteries in the EUFIND study

 The SELMA application is used for extracting and analysing flow information in cerebral vessels.